QiuYukang/5G-LENA/doc/source/nr-module.rst

 Interference model
 ==================
 The PHY model is based on the well-known Gaussian interference models, according to which the powers of interfering signals (in linear units) are summed up together to determine the overall interference power.
-The useful and interfering signals, as well as the noise power spectral density, are processed to calculate the SNR, the SINR, and the RSSI (in dBm).
+The useful and interfering signals, as well as the noise power spectral density, are processed to calculate the SNR, the SINR, the RSSI (in dBm) and the RSRP (in dBm).

 Also, such powers are used to determine if the channel is busy or empty.
 For that, we are creating two events, one that adds, for any signal, the received power and another that subtracts the received power at the end time.
 These events determine if the channel is busy (by comparing it to a threshold) and for how long.

 Spectrum model
 ==============
 In the simulator, radio spectrum usage follows the usual way to represent radio transmission in the ns-3 simulator [baldo2009]_.
 The core is an object that represents the channel characteristic, including the propagation, following the 3GPP specifications [gpp-channel-dev].
 In the simulation, there will be as many channel models as the user needs, remembering that two (or more) channel models cannot overlap over the spectrum frequencies.
-In the NR nodes, there will be as many physical layers as the number of channel models; each physical layer communicates to its channel model through a spectrum model instance that owns a model of the physical layer antenna.
+In the NR nodes, there will be as many physical layers as the number of channel models;
+each physical layer communicates to its channel model through a spectrum model instance that owns a model of the physical layer antenna.
 The combination of the sender's and receiver's antenna gain (given by the configured beam and the antenna element radiation pattern), the propagation loss, and the channel characteristics, provide the value of the received power spectral density for each transmitted signal.
 The interference among different nodes is calculated using the MultiModelSpectrumChannel described in [baldo2009]_.
 In this way, we can simulate dynamic spectrum access policies, as well as dynamic TDD schemes, considering downlink-to-uplink and uplink-to-downlink interference.

 Data PHY error model